Lifting free divisors: Examples of group actions

 For $n=1,2$, Proposition \ref{prop:coregulart1cm} does not apply because $g=1$.

 When $n=3$, then $X$ is the space of so-called ``binary cubics'', and

 $g=0$, $\dim(S)=1$.
 As a sole generating invariant one can take

-Since it is readily checked that $\varphi=(f_1)$ is smooth off a set of codimension $2$, it follows from Proposition \ref{prop:coregulart1cm} that $T^1_{X/S}$ is Cohen-Macaulay of codimension $2$.
+Since it is readily checked that $\varphi=(f_1)$ is smooth off a set of codimension $2$, it follows from Proposition \ref{prop:coregulart1cm} that $T^1_{X/S}$ is Cohen--Macaulay of codimension $2$.
 We compute that any $\eta\in\Der_S(-\log s_1)$ will lift, so Theorem \ref{mthm} implies that $f_1$ itself will define a free divisor.
-Note that a linear change of coordinates takes $f_1$ to the example \cite[2.11(2)]{granger-mond-schulze}.
+Note that a linear change of coordinates takes $f_1$ to the example \cite[Ex.\ 1.4(2) or \S6.4]{gmns}.

 When $n=4$, the case of ``binary quartics'', then

 $g=0$, $\dim(S)=2$, and the generating invariants are